IBM/cognitive-social-crm/README.md

 2. Download and install the [Cloud Foundry CLI](https://console.bluemix.net/docs/cli/index.html#cli) tool.
 3. Log into IBM Cloud with your account.
 4. From the `Application Dashboard`, create a new `Application`.
-  - On the left, select `Apps > Cloudfoundry Apps`.
+  - On the left, select `Apps` > `Cloudfoundry Apps`.
   - On the right, select `SDK for Node.js`.
   - Provide a unique name for your application.
 5. Once the application is created, go into the application and select `Connections`.
-6. Create the required services and bind them to the newly created application: `Watson Assistant`, `Natural Lanuguage Understanding`, `Tone Analyzer`, and `Cloudant NoSQL DB`.
+6. Create the required services and bind them to the newly created application: `Watson Assistant`, `Natural Language Understanding`, `Tone Analyzer`, and `Cloudant NoSQL DB`.
 7. Leave the `Connections` page open, as you will reference the credentials in the next step.

 #### Setup local Deployment